-This course aims to provide you with advanced chemical engineering and process technology skills for exciting and challenging careers in the chemical and process industries.
-It also enables graduates in chemistry or other science/engineering disciplines to convert to a specialisation in Chemical Engineering.
+The course aims to provide you with advanced chemical engineering and process technology skills for exciting and challenging careers in the chemical and process industries.
+It also enables graduates in chemistry or other science/engineering disciplines to convert to a specialisation in chemical engineering.

-The course has been designed to provide a greater depth and breadth of knowledge of aspects of advanced chemical engineering and a range of up-to-date process technologies, which enable you to design, operate and manage processes and associated manufacturing plants and to provide leadership in innovation, research and technology transfer.
-For students with a non-chemical engineering background, the concepts of process design are introduced leading to a plant design project.
+The course has been designed to provide a greater depth of knowledge in aspects of advanced chemical engineering and a range of up-to-date process technologies.
+These will enable you to design, operate and manage processes and associated manufacturing plants and to provide leadership in innovation, research and technology transfer.

-We are ranked 4th in the UK for Chemical Engineering by The Complete University Guide and we also rank highly in the other main league tables.
+We are ranked 3rd in the UK for Chemical Engineering by The Good University Guide and we also rank highly in the other main league tables.